Frequently Asked Questions

 Where does the mediation take place?

 There are a few flexible options.
-You and the other party can agree on a suitable location - such as a lawyer’s office or business space - or I can arrange a neutral venue with your agreement.
+Parties may agree on a suitable location - such as a lawyer’s office or business space - or I can arrange a neutral venue with your agreement.
 Any venue costs are the shared responsibility of the parties involved.

-If we’re meeting in person, the space must have at least two separate sound proof rooms and ideally a shared conference room, especially if both parties will be attending together.
+If we’re meeting in person, the space must have at least two separate sound proof rooms (and ideally a shared conference room).

 What if we don’t reach an agreement?